 Classico’s spicy red pepper pasta sauce is what I’d label “vegan by accident,” and has been a staple in my diet for decades.
 It has the perfect amount of kick to make a bowl of spaghetti interesting and delicious.
 You can find it here.

 I never cared about shaving cream (or in this case, gel) until I tried Dr. Bronner’s.
 It literally makes the incredibly-tedious-and-often-painful procedure something I actually look forward to.
-Most importantly, no animals have had shaving cream dripped in their eyes to make this product.
+Most importantly, no animals have had shaving cream to make this product.
 You can find it here.

 Creamy Original Chao Slices by Field Roast are coconut-based and seasoned with chao tofu to provide a rich and creamy alternative to dairy-based cheese.
 But be careful — it’s nearly impossible to have just one.
 You can find it here.